 We are still accepting applications for students who wish to start in 2021.
 To apply for foundation programmes, you will need to apply through our admissions partner Kaplan.
 Please visit our foundation pathways pages on Kaplan’s website for more information.
 To apply for our undergraduate courses, please apply through UCAS.

 Meeting your English Language requirements

-For 2020 our pre-sessional English programmes will run online.
+For 2021 our pre-sessional English programmes will run on campus and online.
 You can find out more information and apply for the programme on our Presessional English pages.